UCSD-ECEMAE-148/winter-2023-final-project-team-12/README.md

 Our code is running on ROS2 and is modified based on the provided lane following code from class.
 The following flowchart shows the original relationship between each component in the provided lane following code from class:
 ![](misc/comp_soft_old.jpg)

-We added an independent package used for detecting AR tag, read states from AR tag, and changing lane detector's behavior.
+We added a node responsible for detecting AR tag, read states from AR tag, and changing lane detector's behavior.
 ![](misc/comp_soft_new.jpg)

-In our new package, we have defined two types of AR tags:
+In our new node, we have defined two types of AR tags:

 - Type 1: Declares the lane color our bot should follow
 - Type 2: Stop signal that indicates the bot to drop the package